elkarbackup/elkarbackup/README.md

 ## Download and build the package

-1. Download last version: `git clone git@github.com:elkarbackup/elkarbackup.git`
+1. Download latest version: `git clone git@github.com:elkarbackup/elkarbackup.git`
 2. Build Debian package from the source:

 - Bootstrap the application: this will install composer and dojo if necesary.